umap-project/umap/docs/deploy/dokku.md

 Note: if you do not use the real time collaboration feature, you can skip the redis part.

-Create the `umap` app (or name it as you prefer), and posgis and redis services :
+Create the `umap` app (or name it as you prefer), and posgis and redis services:

 ```bash
 dokku apps:create umap